vmurigneu/shotgun_ga_workflow/README.md

 ### 4. Once the workflow has completed, open the report
 A report will be automatically generated for each invocation of the workflow.
 The report is located under the menu "User" -> "Workflow Invocations".
-Then scroll down to the name of the workflow: "Analyses of shotgun metagenomics data (for collection) with subworkflow" Right Click "View Report" -> Open in a new tab
+Then scroll down to the name of the workflow: "Analyses of shotgun metagenomics data (for collection) with subworkflow".
+Right Click "View Report" -> Open in a new tab
 The main output files are located under "Workflow Outputs".
 You can download each dataset by clicking on the icon "Download Dataset" on the top right corner.
 * Output Dataset: Krona pie plot (MetaPhIAn2 taxonomy abundance)